jllanes1987/example-simple-page/README.md

   - Access to frontend: http://localhost/example-simple-page/frontend
   - Access to backend: http://localhost/example-simple-page/users/login
   - IDE: phpStorm 2016
-  - Websites where I worked and are visibles on Internet, the others only are visibles inside Cuba.
+  - Websites I worked on and are visibles on Internet, the others only are visibles inside Cuba.
 In all cases respecting the designer's proposal:

       . http://www.pensarencuba.cu/revista/
       . http://america-nuestra.cu/esp/site/home